blender-remote

 mcp-client-for-ollama

-An interactive Python client for connecting local Ollama LLMs to Model Context Protocol (MCP) servers, enabling advanced tool use and workflow automation.
+An interactive terminal client for connecting local Ollama LLMs to Model Context Protocol (MCP) servers, enabling advanced tool use and workflow automation for local LLMs.